SurajMelkani/SurajMelkani/README.md

 Welcome to my research portfolio.
 This GitHub serves as the software and modeling hub for my research focused on:

-- Soil Organic Carbon Dynamics
+-Soil Organic Carbon Dynamics in cultivated Histosols

-- Digital Soil Mapping
+-Digital Soil Mapping and spatial carbon modeling

-- Soil Spectroscopy and Machine Learning
+-Soil Spectroscopy and machine learning pipelines

-- Remote Sensing & Satellite/UAV Spatial Analysis
+-Remote sensing and Satellite/UAV spatial analytics

+-Simulation modeling and soil carbon systems analysis

 ## Featured Projects